 What if I do these two things and they aren’t as satisfying as I think they will be?

-But what I should be doing is this:
+But the question I should be asking is this:

-What if I stopped being SO FREAKING LAME and just wrote the book?
+What if I JUST WROTE THE BOOK?
 Notice that my goal isn’t even to have it published!
 It’s just to complete the damn thing.

 And what if it did get published?